 The Vehicle Dynamics subsystem models the vehicle dynamics using a Bicycle Model - Force Input block from the Vehicle Dynamics Blockset™.
 The lower-level dynamics are modeled by a first-order linear system with a time constant of seconds.

 The SAE J670E to ISO 8855 subsystem converts the coordinates from Vehicle Dynamics, which uses SAE J670E, to Scenario Reader, which uses ISO 8855.

-The Vision Detection Generator block takes the ideal lane boundaries from the Scenario Reader block.
+The Vision Detection Generator (Automated Driving Toolbox) block takes the ideal lane boundaries from the Scenario Reader block.
 The detection generator models the field of view of a monocular camera and determines the heading angle, curvature, curvature derivative, and valid length of each road boundary, accounting for any other obstacles.
-The Radar Detection block generates point detections from the ground-truth data present in the field-of-view of the radar based on the radar cross-section defined in the scenario.
+The Driving Radar Data Generator (Automated Driving Toolbox) block generates clustered detections from the ground-truth data present in the field-of-view of the radar based on the radar cross-section defined in the scenario.